Local Storage seems to be disabled in your browser.

-1.2 No amendment, alteration, waiver or cancellation of any of these Terms is binding on the Company unless confirmed by the Company in writing.
+1.2 No amendment, alteration, waiver or cancellation of any of these Terms is binding on the FHE unless confirmed by the FHE in writing.

-1.3 The Customer acknowledges that no employee or agent of the Company has any right to make any representation, warranty or promise in relation of the Goods or the sale of the Goods other than as contained in these Terms.
+1.3 The Customer acknowledges that no employee or agent of FHE has any right to make any representation, warranty or promise in relation to the Goods its sale or delivery other than as contained in these Terms.
 The Customer acknowledges that it has not relied on any representation, warranty or promise other than any provided by FHE expressly, in writing, signed by the Parties, which has the effect of varying or adding to the Terms agreed.

 2 TERMS OF PAYMENT

-2.1 Prices quoted are valid for 30 days and do not include delivery costs.
+2.1 All Prices quoted are valid for 30 days and do not include delivery costs.
 Prices are subject to change without notice.
+Prices are ex GST.

-2.2 Payments are to be made direct to the Company, strictly net, without any deduction or discount other than as stated herein or in the relevant invoice or statement.
+2.2 Payments are to be made direct to FHE, strictly net, without any deduction or discount other than as stated herein or in the relevant invoice or statement.

-2.5 Interest is payable on all overdue accounts calculated on a daily basis at the rate of 2% per month as from the due date for payment until payment is received by the Company.
+2.5 Interest is payable on all overdue accounts calculated on a daily basis at the rate of 15% per annum calculated daily as from the due date for payment until payment is received by FHE.

-4.2.1 the Customer will hold the Goods only as bailee for FHE and at all times in the capacity of trustee;
+4.2.1 the Trustee Seller will hold the Goods only as bailee for FHE and at all times in the capacity of trustee;

-4.2.2 the Goods must be stored in such manner that they are readily distinguishable from other goods owned by the Customer or other persons and so as to clearly show that they are the property of the Company;
+4.2.2 the Goods must be stored in such manner that they are readily distinguishable from other goods owned by the Trustee Seller or other persons and so as to clearly show that they are the property of FHE;

-4.2.3 the Customer must indemnify the Company from and against any claim, action, proceeding, damage, loss, cost, expense or liability incurred or suffered by the Company arising out of the possession, use or disposal of the Goods by the Customer or repossession or attempted repossession of them by the Company; and
+4.2.3 the Trustee Seller must indemnify FHE from and against any claim, action, proceeding, damage, loss, cost, expense or liability incurred or suffered by FHE arising out of the possession, use or disposal of the Goods by the Trustee Seller or repossession or attempted repossession of them by FHE; and

 4.3 If the Customer resells any Goods then, unless the Goods are clearly identifiable by serial numbers or other distinguishing marks, the Customer is deemed to have disposed of the Goods in the chronological order of supply by the Company to the Customer (oldest to most recent).